Category:Dinky Boats

 Although not modelled on a true-life original, this excellent model is highly representative of the type of purpose-built vessel likely to be involved in the hazardous business of anti-submarine warfare.

-As to be expected from Dinky, casting detail is of the highest order, highlighting such features as bollards, winches, doors, grilles, and even lifebelts.In addition, the toy also sports moulded reresentations of of a rotating forward gun, a radar dome, a radio aerial and a crosstreed mast.
-Of special interest is a spring-loaded depth-charge launcher situated on the after deck which, when a knurled wheel is turned, ejects a depth-chanrge over the stern in an extremely realistic manner.
+As to be expected from Dinky, casting detail is of the highest order, highlighting such features as bollards, winches, doors, grilles, and even lifebelts.In addition, the toy also sports moulded representations of of a rotating forward gun, a radar dome, a radio aerial and a crosstreed mast.
+Of special interest is a spring-loaded depth-charge launcher situated on the after deck which, when a knurled wheel is turned, ejects a depth-charge over the stern in an extremely realistic manner.

 Continuous fire is facilitated by the inclusion of a sloping ammunition deck which holds six charges; when a charge is fired, the next charge automatically drops into position, ready for firing.

 Being die-cast in metal, the Chaser will not, of course, float, but mobility is made possible by three miniature wheels which are cleverly concealed beneath the hull, so as not to spoil the model's clean lines.
-Measuring 195mm in length, the submarine Chaser is finished ovrall in blue-grey with a grey deck, a light grey superstructure and black ancillaries.
+Measuring 195mm in length, the submarine Chaser is finished overall in blue-grey with a grey deck, a light grey superstructure and black ancillaries.

 External links